Robert-van-Engelen/Prolly/readme.md

     1 "B" REM my second program
     2 PRINT "I am program B"

+When executed, program "A" stops at line 2 and will not run program "B".
+Programs are internally separated when MERGEd.
+Separate programs can call each other using `GOTO` and `GOSUB`.  `RESTORE` data in another program is also possible.
+In this way, libraries of routines and data can be created and shared among several programs.

 `CALL 32820` (PC-1360) rotates the programs, effectively switching "A" and "B":

     1 "B" REM my second program